devkodama/PACS-Assistant/README.md

 ### CapsLock key

-The **CapsLock** key turns the microphone on and off.
+**CapsLock** turns the microphone on and off.

-**Shift-CapsLock** signs the currently open report.
+**Shift-CapsLock** signs the report being dictated.

-Otherwise if there is an open study ready to start (or resume) dictation, pressing **Shift-CapsLock** begins dictation.
+Otherwise, if there is an open study ready for dictation, pressing **Shift-CapsLock** will start (or resume) dictation.

-Otherwise if there are studies selected in th EI worklist that are ready to start (or resume) dictation, pressing **Shift-CapsLock** begins dictation.
+Otherwise, if there are studies selected on the EI worklist page, pressing **Shift-CapsLock** will start (or resume) dictation of those studies.
+If no studies are selected, pressing **Shift-CapsLock** will start dictation of the entire worklist.

-**Ctrl-CapsLock** saves the current report as a Draft.
+**Ctrl-CapsLock** saves the report being dictated as a Draft.

-**Shift-Ctrl-CapsLock** signs the current report as Preliminary.
+**Shift-Ctrl-CapsLock** signs the report being dictated as Preliminary.

 **Alt-CapsLock** toggles the caps lock state (*i.e.* the original function of the CapsLock key).

 ### Tab key

-The **Tab** key moves to the next field in a PowerScribe report.
+**Tab** moves to the next field in a PowerScribe report.

 **Shift-Tab** moves to the previous field in a PowerScribe report.

 **Ctrl-Tab** moves the cursor to the end of the current line in a PowerScribe report.
-Pressing it again moves the cursor to the end of the line below.
+Pressing it again moves the cursor down one line then to the end of the line.

-> This can be useful to deselect the default text right after tabbing into the next field, positioning the cursor right after the default text and ready for dictation.
+> This can be useful to position the cursor after the default text when tabbing into a field, so that dictation does not replace the default text.

-**Shift-Ctrl-Tab** moves the cursor to the end of the line *above* in a PowerScribe report.
+**Shift-Ctrl-Tab** moves the cursor up one line then to the end of the line.

 ### ` (Backtick or tilde) key

-The **`** key displays the report for the comparison study (similar to clicking on the Display Study Details icon found in the upper right corner of each viewport).
-In most cases, pressing the **`** key displays the report for the most recent comparison study.
-Pressing the key again toggles to the report of a second comparison study if displayed on the screen, or otherwise the empty report of the active study.
-(This works for viewport layouts of 1x1 up to 3x3.)
+The **\`** key brings up the report for the comparison study (same as clicking on the Display Study Details icon in the upper right corner of each viewport), switching the EI desktop to the Text page if necessary.
+In most cases, pressing the **\`** key displays the report for the most recent comparison study.
+Pressing the **\`** key again toggles to the report of a second comparison study if displayed on the screen, or otherwise the empty report of the active study.

-**Shift-`** toggles between the Worklist and Text pages of the EI Desktop.
+**Shift-\`** toggles between the Worklist and Text pages of the EI Desktop.

-**Ctrl-`** brings up the Search page of the EI Desktop.
-Pressing it a second time resets the search fields and puts the cursor in the Patient last name field, ready to enter a search.
+**Ctrl-\`** brings up the Search page of the EI Desktop.
+Pressing **Ctrl-\`** a second time resets the search fields and puts the cursor in the Patient last name field, ready to enter a search.

 ### Spacebar

-The **Spacebar** has a several new functions:
+The **Spacebar** has several new functions:

 - When the mouse pointer is within the EI desktop List area, pressing **Spacebar** performs a double-click.
 This is useful to open a case.
 - When the mouse pointer is within an EI image window, pressing **Spacebar** performs a double-click.
 This is useful to enlarge or restore the size of a series, or if the mouse pointer is over a series thumbnail to put the series into the active viewport.